re-tard/rich-presence-buttons/README.md

 # rich-presence-buttons-setup
-must have the discord app open and have a game playing, customize what you want to make the buttons links be, by opening the index.js file with visual studio code enjoy!
+must have the discord app open and have a game playing, customize what you want to make the buttons links by opening the index.js file with visual studio code. enjoy!